 Before that trip, I would have never assumed only 4 years later I would permanently make the move abroad but after that trip, it was my 1 big goal.

-That push by my parents altered my life more than we were aware of at that moment.
+That push by my parents altered my life more than any of us were aware of at that moment.

 Sometimes you need a leap of faith, sometimes you need to trust those who love you and sometimes a complete stranger needs to sit you back down in your seat, squeeze your shoulder and tell you it’s all going to be ok.